le-cmyk/Kickstarter-Dashboard/README.md

 # Interactive Dashboard with Python – Streamlit

-Dashboard for Kickstarter built in Python and the Streamlit library to visualize the data.
+Dashboard for Kickstarter built in Python and the Streamlit library to visualize the dataset.

 ## Run the app